autarch/blog.urth.org/content/posts/2011-01-24-catalystxroutes-sugar-and-power.md

 Now when a browser makes a `GET` request for this URI, we will dispatch to the `get_html` action.

 The real power of `CatalystX::Routes` goes well beyond making things prettier.
 Subroutine attributes are parsed by Perl at compile time, and are an entirely separate piece of syntax from other Perl code.
-In other words, you can&#8217;t write this:
+In other words, you can't write this:

 ```perl
 BEGIN {